kataras/build-a-better-web-together/configuration.md

 		ColorBgWarning int
 		// ColorBgDanger the background color for error messages ColorBgDanger int
+		// OtherFgColor the background color for the rest of the message types ColorBgOther int

 		// banners are the force printed/written messages, doesn't care about Disabled field
 		// ColorFgBanner the foreground color for the banner